jharwell/sierra/docs/src/architecture/execution-model.rst

 determines *how many lines* from those cmdfiles execute simultaneously.
 The relevant controls are:

+-
-- :ref:`--exec-jobs-per-node<src/plugins/execenv/index:sierra---exec-jobs-per-node>` — explicit
+  :ref:`--exec-jobs-per-node<src/plugins/execenv/index:sierra---exec-jobs-per-node>`
-  override of concurrent jobs per node.
+  — explicit override of concurrent jobs per node.
 This is the most direct control if you know how many things you want running at once.

-- HPC scheduler parameters — for SLURM and PBS environments, SIERRA reads :envvar`SLURM_TASKS_PER_NODE` or :envvar:`PBS_NUM_PPN` to set concurrency automatically from the resources the scheduler has allocated.
+- HPC scheduler parameters — for SLURM and PBS environments, SIERRA reads :envvar:`SLURM_TASKS_PER_NODE` or :envvar:`PBS_NUM_PPN` to set concurrency automatically from the resources the scheduler has allocated.
 See :ref:`plugins/execenv` for the full variable list each environment reads.